MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 **fileName** | Name of the file item
 **fileExtension** | Type of file item such as .pdf or .word

-The properties on this page are pre-selected based on your data source, but you can change this selection if there is a different property that is better suited for a particular label.
+The properties on this page are pre-selected based on your data source, but you can change this selection if there's a different property that is better suited for a particular label.

 The label **title** is the most important label.
-It is **strongly recommended** that you have a property assigned to this label in order for your connection to participate in the [result cluster experience](result-cluster.md).
+It's **strongly recommended** you have a property assigned to this label in order for your connection to participate in the [result cluster experience](result-cluster.md).

 Incorrectly mapping labels will cause a deteriorated search experience.
-It is okay for some labels to not have a property assigned to it.
+It's okay for some labels to not have a property assigned to it.

 ## Step 6: Manage schema

 ### Content property

-It is strongly recommended that you select a **Content Property" from the drop-down menu of options, or keep the default if one is present.
+It's recommended you select a **Content Property" from the drop-down menu of options, or keep the default if one is present.
 This property is used for full-text indexing of content, search results page snippet generation, [result cluster](result-cluster.md) participation, language detection, HTML/text support, ranking and relevance, and query formulation.

 If you select a content property, you will have the option of using the system-generated property **ResultSnippet** when you [create your result type](customize-results-layout.md).
 This property serves as a placeholder for the dynamic snippets that are generated from the content property at query time.
 If you use this property in your result type, snippets will be generated in your search results.

 ### Creating aliases for source properties

 You can add aliases to your properties under the "Alias" column on the "Manage schema" page.
 Aliases are friendly names for your properties.
 They are used in queries and in the creation of filters.
 They are also used to normalize source properties from multiple connections such that they have the same name.
 That way you can create a single filter for a vertical with multiple connections.
-See [Customize the search results page](customize-search-page.md) for more information.
+For more information, see [Customize the search results page](customize-search-page.md).

 ### Search schema attributes

 You can set the search schema attributes to control search functionality of each source property.
 A search schema helps determine what results display on the search results page and what information end users can view and access.

-Search schema attributes include **Query**, **Search**, **Retrieve**, and **Refine**.
+Search schema attributes include options to **Query**, **Search**, **Retrieve**, and **Refine**.
 The following table lists each of the attributes that Microsoft Graph connectors support and explains their functions.

 Search schema attribute | Function | Example
 --- | --- | ---